Senior Data Scientist

 - Show project ownership

-- There’s a lot to do at your level, and recruiters need to know that you’ve got this!
-Demonstrate project ownership by working in bullet points that address all parts of the strategy-planning and project lifecycles.
+- There’s lots to do at your level, and recruiters need to know you’ve got this!
+Demonstrate project ownership by working in bullet points that address all parts of the strategy planning and project lifecycles.
+Project management is something you should spend time focusing on when writing a cover letter, too.

-- Let your personality shine through your resume by referencing the job description for any key phrases or values that you align with.
-Reflect these in your resume.
-You can also use a small burst of color for a header or two–but keep it minimal!
+Let your personality shine through your resume by referencing the senior data scientist job description for any key phrases or values (like efficiency or quick results) that you align with.
+Reflect these concepts in your writing style.
+You can also use a small burst of color for a header or two—but keep it minimal!